-Let’s say you’re a local business that typically sells their wares through a single storefront or at festivals in your area.
+Let’s say you’re a local business.
+That typically sells their wares through a single storefront or at festivals in your area.
 Maybe a couple larger companies stock some of your products, or you have a few things for sale through an Amazon account.
 If you’re willing to ship products, there’s another solution—one that will multiply your sales. eCommerce website development allows you to reach potential customers all around the world.
 According to Search Engine Journal, “the e-commerce market grew 15 percent last year and is projected to grow to more than $600 billion in the next 3-4 years”.
-Those numbers should tell you something—if you’re not utilizing eCommerce website development to expand your customer base, you’re not on the same level as your competitors.
-In this post, we’ll teach you how to apply the ‘mom and pop’ appeal of your shop to a digital landscape.
+Those numbers should tell you something.
+If you’re not utilizing eCommerce website development to expand your customer base.You’re not on the same level as your competitors.
+In this post, we’ll teach you how to apply the ‘mom and pop’ appeal of your shop.
+To the new digital landscape.

 Responsive vs. Mobile Design

 There are two ways to make your eCommerce website mobile friendly if it isn’t already.
 One thing you can do is create a responsive design that expands and contracts for different devices.
 Some sites are coded to make responsive designs impossible.
 Which is where the second option comes in.
 Mobile website design entails a separate subdomain designed specifically for mobile devices.
 If you insert a redirect statement in the <head> of your homepage, users will be redirected to your mobile website when browsing from a phone.
 You would build this subdomain so that it could ‘call’ the same images and copy currently on your desktop site.
 This makes it easier for you to update inventory, because it’s all done through the main site.
 Whether you got with a responsive website design or mobile website design created specifically for the screen size, you’ll see your conversion soar.